Skip to content

 • IP ranges

-At first, Any looks convenient, but it is often too broad.
-A concrete client network, a host group or a clearly named network object is better.
+For starters, Any seems comfortable, but is often too wide.
+A specific client network, a host group or a clearly named network object is better.

-Practical example: Instead of Any as the source, use net_LAN_Clients.
+Practical example: Instead of Any in the source, use net_LAN_Clients.
 Servers, printers, guests and management devices get their own rules.

 During scheduled time

-During scheduled time defines when the rule applies.
+During scheduled time determines when the rule applies.

 Typical values: